Insights article

 Less balanced reports

-Despite extensive activities, the report only mentions two responses on one page, communicating doubt about the effectiveness of engagement.
+Despite extensive engagement activities, the report only mentions two responses on one page.
+This raises questions about the overall effectiveness of the consultation process and whether community feedback was adequately represented.

 6